fabiom/fabiom.github.io/index.md

   <img src="me.png">
 </div>

 Hey there!
-I am a PhD student at the Institute of Mathematics, Statistics and Scientific Computing, at the University of Campinas (Brazil).
+I am a PhD student at the University of Campinas (IMECC/Unicamp, Brazil).

-My area of study is at the intersection of geometry and information theory, advised by Prof. Sueli I. R. Costa.
+My areas of main interest are at the intersection of geometry and information theory.
 Check out some of my [research](/research).

 ## Links